b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 ## Computer setup

-I currently have an Apple M1 Macbook Air 2020.
-The new Apple silicon chip makes this super quick!
-No problems running multiple programmes and lots of browser tabs.
-In fact, many apps are getting silicon-specific updates.
+I have an Apple M1 Macbook Air 2020.
+The silicon chip makes this very quick!
+I have no problems running multiple programmes and lots of browser tabs.
+Many apps are getting silicon-specific updates.

 ## Analysis

-During my undergraduate and masters I conducted analyses through SPSS, but since starting my PhD, I have learned to use [R](https://www.r-project.org/){:target="_blank" rel="noopener"} (and [RStudio](https://rstudio.com/products/rstudio/download/){:target="_blank" rel="noopener"}).
+During my undergraduate and master's degrees, I conducted analyses through SPSS, but since starting my PhD, I have learned to use [R](https://www.r-project.org/){:target="_blank" rel="noopener"} (and [RStudio](https://rstudio.com/products/rstudio/download/){:target="_blank" rel="noopener"}).
 The resources that I used to get started are:

 * [Getting Used to R, RStudio, and R Markdown](https://ismayc.github.io/rbasics-book/index.html){:target="_blank" rel="noopener"}
 * [R for Data Science](https://r4ds.had.co.nz/){:target="_blank" rel="noopener"}